 Voting is the cornerstone of a democratic system.
 But Australia has different methods of voting in elections, as well as having many elections.
 Here are a few tips so you’ll go into a polling booth with greater confidence and cast your vote more effectively:

-Understand voting behaviour.
+- Understand voting behavior.
 Knowing why people vote the way they do can make your own vote more effective.

-Follow the election count and pick the winners.
+- Follow the election count and pick the winners.
 Counting votes in elections can be complex.
-By understanding the process, you’ll be able to analyse and understand the results.
+By understanding the process, you’ll be able to analyze and understand the results.

 Parties are crucial to Australian politics and play a critical role in Australia’s democratic system.
 Despite common belief, all parties are not the same.
 Hey, you might even decide to join a political party, or even start one!
 Some important groups to consider include:

-The major parties: Australian political history has been dominated by the Labor and Liberal Parties since the end of World War II.
-Find out these parties’ origins and how their organisations work, and see the impact they make on Australian politics.
+- The major parties: Australian political history has been dominated by the Labor and Liberal parties since the end of World War II.
+Find out these parties’ origins and how their organizations work and affect Australian politics.

-Interest groups and social movements: Not everyone wants to make their impact on politics through parliament.
-Get to know these organisations and see how their actions can affect policy.
+- Interest groups and social movements: Not everyone wants to make their impact on politics through parliament.
+Get to know these organizations and see how their actions can affect policy.

-The Great Debates: Debates are a great way to see how politicians perform under pressure.
-By transmitting and analysing these debates, the media can play a big role in deciding which politicians trump their political opponents.
+- The great debates: Debates are a great way to see how politicians perform under pressure.
+By transmitting and analyzing these debates, the media can play a big role in deciding which politicians trump their political opponents.

 The campaign period is showtime for political parties and politicians.
 It provides them with the opportunity to propose the policies and changes they hope to implement if they’re elected.
 Some of the important aspects of the campaign period include:

-Meeting and greeting: You see them in shopping centres and railway stations, and at local sausage sizzles, and some will even knock on your door.
+- Meeting and greeting: You see them in shopping centers and railway stations, and at local sausage sizzles, and some will even knock on your door.
 Check out some of the ways politicians try to win your vote.